-In order to comply with provisions of Section 152 of the Companies Act, 2019 Mr. Brahma Gurbani, Managing Director of the Company retire by rotation in the ensuing AGM and being eligible offer himself for re-appointment as mentioned in Item 2 of Notice annexed to this Report.
+In order to comply with provisions of Section 152 of the Companies Act, 2013, Mr. Vishal Ratan Gurbani, Whole-time Director of the Company shall retire by rotation under the provisions of the Act and being eligible, offers himself for re-appointment.